stockhuman/internaut/site/pages/projects/bitmap.md

 ---
 layout: project
 description: Glitched and processed images, done in Processing & the like
-bg: 0000ff
-fg: ffffff
 cover: dither-bitmap.png.png
+slug: bitmap
 category: code
+tags: []
 year: 2017
-tags: ''
+bg: 0000ff
+fg: ffffff
 ---

 # bitmap

 A collection of glitched & datamoshed imagery done in Processing, Wordpad and Audacity.